 Jud and his wife Martha have two children, Jud Jr. & Susannah.
 In his free time, he enjoys traveling, hunting, fishing, and live music.
 A member and on the Board of Trustees of Fitzpatrick United Methodist Church, he has also been active in the community as a youth coach, co-chairman of The Capri Theatre – Marquee Magic Campaign, Capri Community Film Society President, Light the Heart of Cloverdale Co-Chairman & board member of Jubilee Cityfest in addition to being a former member of Fitzpatrick Volunteer Fire Department.
-Most recently, Jud was named to the Board of Directors for Montgomery Chamber, Montgomery Area Business Committee for the Arts and the Alabama Restaurant and Hospitality Association.
+Most recently, Jud has become a member of Montgomery Area Committee of 100 and serves on the Board of Directors for Montgomery Chamber, Montgomery Area Business Committee for the Arts, River Region Trails and the Alabama Restaurant and Hospitality Association.

 Giving back to the community is important to Chef Eric and in addition to donating to numerous non-profits, he has also served as a judge the Pro Start, a high school program that involved kids in the hospitality industry.
-In his free time, Eric enjoys working on his home, participating in mud races and spending time with his family that includes wife Alyssa, son Carter and daughter Lorelai.
+In his free time, Eric enjoys working on his home, participating in mud races and spending time with his family that includes wife Alyssa, son Carter and daughters Lorelai and Emma.

 Born in Port Austin, MI, Donald farmed and worked in family owned restaurants before going to culinary school.
 After completing his education, he gained a plethora of experience working for Cruise West and sailed all over the Pacific Northwest from the Columbia Snake River up to Juneau, Alaska.
 After meeting his wife Cassie aboard the cruise ship, they decided to move to Alabama to be closer to family and now they never have a dull moment with two boys, Jack and Dylan.
 There, Donald continued his professional career working for the Montgomery Country Club for 10 years.
 As he spent 25 years learning farm to table cuisine, he looks forward to growing with the plants to expand MGM Greens.